pagoli/buzzfeed-clones/README.md

-# buzzfeed-clones (Repetition)
+# buzzfeed-clones
-Short Repetition from Vanilla JS Website to
-React App with JSON-Server to
-React App with TypeScript and MongoDB Typescript Implementation
+Short Repetition from Vanilla JS Website to React App with JSON-Server to React App with TypeScript and MongoDB Typescript Implementation.

 ### 1) HTML / CSS / JS
 Standard Web App